New Netflix true crime documentary investigates infamous murder mystery

 It Lives Inside will arrive in Irish cinemas on 22 September.

 Colman Domingo (Candyman, Euphoria) stars in this Netflix biographical drama about the life of civil rights activist Bayard Rustin that will premiere on the streamer on 17 November.

 Rom-com icon Meg Ryan directs and stars in this romantic comedy about ex-lovers who reconnect for the first time in years when they both find themselves snowed in at an airport overnight.

 What Happens Later does not have an Irish release date yet but will be out in the States on 13 October.

-Moving onto TV, Shira Haas (Unorthodox) and Stephen Graham (Boiling Part) are among the cast of this Netflix show out on 19 October about four detectives living in four different eras investigating the same murder.
+Moving onto TV, Shira Haas (Unorthodox) and Stephen Graham (Boiling Point) are among the cast of this Netflix show out on 19 October about four detectives living in four different eras investigating the same murder.

 The Continental: From the World of John Wick

 Last but not least, this three-part prequel to John Wick, focusing on the adventures of a young Winston (Colin Woodell) in '70s New York, will premiere on Prime Video in Ireland on 22 September.